AllegiantAir/cucumber-defaults/README.md

 Bellow are Gherkin steps that you can use to write your test cases.
 If you cannot find a step to write your test case, please consult with your QAE engineer to build a custom Gherkin step.

+###Added Gherkin

+You can now run example test data in cucumber 1.0.15.
+To add csv files add it anywhere in your project space.
+In your feature file you will have:

+Scenario Outline:
+...

+Example File:

+   pathTo/myExample.csv

+You must have your example file in a scenario outline.
+Running regular cucumber.js will fail.
+You must run:

+node ./node_modules/.bin/g4-cucumber

 Defined Gherkin Steps